vdelacou/googlesheet-litedb/README.md

 1. Always use the first column as the ID column
 2. Keep your sheet structure simple and flat
 3. Use appropriate data types for your columns
-4. Consider implementing rate limiting for large datasets
-5. Handle errors appropriately in your application

 ## Contributing